tfelice25/book/README.md

 - **`make serve`** to serve a local copy of the book for development (with auto-refreshing browser).

-- **`make deploy`** to publish the built book to `https://info201.github.io`.
+- **`make deploy`** to publish the built book to `https://info201.github.io`. these are my edits to the file (**Thalia Felice**) atom is in sunset and links to the course book repo don't work as of Jan 2023